scylladb/scylladb/docs/getting-started/system-requirements.rst

 Disk Space
 ^^^^^^^^^^
-Scylla is flushing memtables to SSTable data files for persistent storage.
+ScyllaDB is flushing memtables to SSTable data files for persistent storage.
 SSTables are periodically compacted to improve performance by merging and rewriting data and discarding the old one.
 Depending on compaction strategy, disk space utilization temporarily increases during compaction.
 For this reason, you should leave an adequate amount of free disk space available on a node.
 Use the following table as a guidelines for the minimum disk space requirements based on the compaction strategy:

 ======================================  ===========  ============